 Here are the absolute basics that you’ll want to know.

-- The nibs are made of folded metal or gold that slides on to a plastic feed
+- The nibs are made of folded metal that slides on to a plastic feed

 Lamy Nib Sizes

 If you are in the market for a fountain pen one of the most important decisions you need to make is for the nib size.
 If your pen uses a swappable nib (like Lamy does) this isn’t as big of a decision, but if you are buying a pen with a fixed or very expensive nib, this is critical selection.

 The most common sizes you’ll see Lamy nibs in are:

 This holds true of both the steel and gold nibs.

 Uncommon Nib Sizes

 Lamy has a number of less than common sizes that are still sold as well.
 These are: